-No matter your taste in beach, Europe obliges.
-From the wild, wind-lashed shores of the Atlantic coast to mountain-fringed Arctic bays where whales raise their tails, and the sunlit, snuggled-away coves of Italy and Greece, we bring you the cream of the European coast with these top 20 beaches.
+With wild, wind-lashed shores along the Atlantic coast, mountain-fringed Arctic bays where whales raise their tails, and sunlit, snuggled-away coves of Italy and Greece, we bring you the cream of the European coast with these top 20 beaches.

 1. Haukland Beach, Norway

-2. Cala Goloritzè, Italy
+2. Cala Goloritzè, Sardinia, Italy

 Sardinia’s east coast Golfo di Orosei punches high for coastal beauty, but few beaches make you gasp out loud like sublime Cala Goloritzè, with its snow-white pebbles giving way to a sea of purest aquamarine blue.
-Limestone cliffs jut dramatically above the bay, as does Monte Caroddi, a 148m-high needle of rock beloved of climbers.
-Reach it by boat or on the boat Cala Goloritzè Trail.
+Limestone cliffs jut dramatically above the bay, as does Monte Caroddi, a 148m-high (486ft) needle of rock beloved of climbers.
+Reach it by boat or on the Cala Goloritzè Trail.

 3. West Beach, Scotland